cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 modeling them as independent functions even when instantiated by the same hash function.

-At the same time, `label_hash` ensures that any secrets derived in HPKE are independent from those used in other protocols, even when derived from the same KEM shared secret.

 Users of HPKE who want to use a KEM other than DHKEM must make sure that any hash function used within this KEM can be modeled as a function independent from `Hash`.

+At the same time, `label_hash` ensures that any secrets derived in HPKE are bound to the scheme's name, even when possibly derived from the same KEM shared secret as in another scheme.

 ## External Requirements / Non-Goals